intrahealth/gofr/docs/user_guide/partitions.md

 ## Public Partition

-The public partition refers to the partition which is shared/viewed to the public.
+The public partition refers to the partition which is shared to/viewed by the public.
 This partition is tied to a user with limited viewing only rights.

 ## Partition Sharing